amruthkumarn/log_analysis_agentic_ai/README.md

 This project implements a sophisticated multi-agent system designed for comprehensive analysis of application and system logs.
 It leverages the power of Large Language Models (LLMs) through LangGraph and LangChain, integrated with Ollama for local model execution (e.g., `llama3.2:1b`).
 The primary goal is to automate the process of parsing diverse log formats, correlating events across multiple log sources, detecting anomalies, performing in-depth root cause analysis (RCA) for errors, and generating actionable recommendations for remediation and prevention.

 The system is built to handle complex error scenarios, including those involving chained URC/UIDs (Unique Request/Identifier Chains) for tracking transactions across microservices.
-It uses a Retrieval Augmented Generation (RAG) mechanism to enrich LLM analysis with contextual information from provided documentation, leading to more accurate and relevant insights.
+It uses a Retrieval Augmented Generation (RAG) mechanism to enrich LLM analysis with contextual information from provided documentation, leading to more accurate and relevant insights. **The agent can ingest logs from both local files and a centralized Elasticsearch (ELK) stack.**

 ## Key Features

+*   **Flexible Data Ingestion**: Supports log analysis from both local log files and direct querying of an **Elasticsearch** index.
+*   **Local ELK Stack Support**: Includes a **Docker Compose** setup for spinning up a local Elasticsearch and Kibana stack for development and testing.
 *   **Multi-Agent System**: Utilizes a graph-based approach (LangGraph) to orchestrate specialized agents for different stages of log analysis.
 *   **Advanced Log Parsing**: Intelligently parses various log formats, extracting structured information including timestamps, log levels, service names, and detailed message content.
 It specifically looks for session IDs, URC/UIDs, API endpoints, transaction types, and error indicators.
 *   **Session-Based Correlation**: Groups log entries by session ID and correlates events within each session by analyzing URC/UID chains to build a coherent narrative of activities and errors.
 *   **API Call Tree Construction**: For each session, builds a hierarchical tree of API calls based on URC/UID relationships, allowing visualization and analysis of call dependencies and error propagation up to a defined depth (currently 4 levels).
 *   **Error Chain Analysis**: Identifies and analyzes chains of errors within a session, assessing impact levels (e.g., CRITICAL, HIGH) based on error types and severity.
 *   **LLM-Powered Root Cause Analysis (RCA)**: For identified critical error events, an LLM agent performs a detailed root cause analysis.
-This includes:
-    *   A concise problem description.
-    *   A probable root cause summary.
-    *   Identification of key error log messages.
-    *   A confidence score for the analysis.
-    *   Associated identifiers (session_id, urc, uid, service_name, etc.).
-*   **Actionable LLM-Generated Recommendations**: Based on the RCA, another LLM agent generates specific, actionable recommendations categorized into:
+*   **Actionable LLM-Generated Recommendations**: Based on the RCA, another LLM agent generates specific, actionable recommendations.
-    *   Immediate Remediation steps.
-    *   Preventive Measures.
-    Each recommendation includes action steps, relevant documentation references (if found by RAG), and applicable identifiers.
-*   **Retrieval Augmented Generation (RAG)**: Integrates with project-specific documentation (supports .txt, .md, .pdf files placed in the `documentation/` directory) to provide LLMs with relevant context, improving the quality of analysis and recommendations.
+*   **Retrieval Augmented Generation (RAG)**: Integrates with project-specific documentation (supports .txt, .md, .pdf files placed in the `documentation/` directory) to provide LLMs with relevant context.
-*   **Structured JSON Output**: All analysis results, including detailed session breakdowns, API call trees, error chains, RCA, and recommendations, are saved in well-structured JSON files for easy consumption and further processing.
+*   **Structured JSON Output**: All analysis results are saved in well-structured JSON files for easy consumption and further processing.
-*   **Command-Line Interface**: Log files for analysis are provided via command-line arguments, allowing flexibility.
+*   **Robust Command-Line Interface**: A flexible CLI allows users to specify the log source (files or ELK) and configure connection parameters.
-*   **Robust Error Handling**: Includes Pydantic model validation for LLM outputs and programmatic safeguards to ensure critical data integrity in the final JSON reports, even with LLM inconsistencies.
+*   **Robust Error Handling**: Includes Pydantic model validation for LLM outputs and programmatic safeguards to ensure data integrity in final reports.

 ## Prerequisites

 *   Python >=3.13
+*   **Docker and Docker Compose**: Required for running the local ELK stack.
 *   Ollama installed and running locally.
 *   The `llama3.2:1b` model (or a compatible model) pulled via Ollama: `ollama pull llama3.2:1b`
 *   `uv` (Python packaging tool): If not present, install with `pip install uv`.